 * * * * *

-My Visit to the Greenwood Post Office
+The Greenwood Post Office

 When driving across British Columbia this summer, we passed through Greenwood.
 This is Canada’s smallest city, with just 665 residents.
-I insisted that we take a detour off main street, because I knew about the old post office there — it is a duplicate of the working post office in Battleford, Saskatchewan, built in 1913, where both my great-grandfather and my grandfather after him served as postmasters.
+I insisted that we take a detour off main street, because I knew about the old post office — a duplicate of the working post office in Battleford, Saskatchewan, built in 1913, where both my great-grandfather and my grandfather after him served as postmasters.

 What a magnificent old building!
 The clock is still running — all four faces — and although the paint is peeling on the outside, it is definitely still serving the community well after 105 years.